Made By Wavey

 Art that transforms the forgotten into something new

-Sculpture, jewelry and ceramic that explores
+Sculpture, jewelry and ceramic that explores the world

 Art Exploring Transformation Through Wire, Ceramic, and Found Forms